standardnotes/docs/docs/listed/about.md

 ---
-id: creating-a-blog-from-your-notes-with-listed-and-standard-notes
+id: about
 title: Creating a Blog From Your Notes with Listed and Standard Notes
-sidebar_label: Getting Started
+sidebar_label: About Listed
 ---

 You can publish a public blog directly from Standard Notes using [Listed](https://listed.to).
 Read on to learn more about creating